 The composers wrote three original three-minute jazz pieces with five instruments: keytar, drums, bass, saxophone, and trumpet.
 The audience plays them.

 This case study focuses on the systems I built between the motion capture data and everything else.
 My job was to take raw 6DoF tracking data from QTM and turn it into something the composers and visual artists could actually use — scaled, named, and routed to the right places.
-I also led the overall development and refinement of the experience.
-Figuring out not just what is technically a responsive interaction, but what really feels like an interaction to the user was a huge part of the work, and I was deeply involved in that process from start to finish.
-I built the core system, then iterated on it in response to playtesting feedback and composer/artist needs until we had a polished final product.
+I also led the overall development of the experience, iterating on what doesn’t just register technically as an interaction but feels like one to a user, refining the system in response to playtesting until we had a polished final product.

 QTM gives you raw 6DoF data: X, Y, Z position in millimeters, and rotation as Euler angles.
 It comes out of the system fast and accurate, but it is not art-ready.
 A composer working in Ableton doesn’t want to think about millimeters.
 A visual artist working in TouchDesigner doesn’t want to deal with -3000 to 3000 value ranges.
 They want the data in the shape their tools already speak: MIDI 0–127 for audio, normalized -1 to 1 for visuals.

-On top of that, there were a few different computers involved.
-The QTM-to-TouchDesigner pipeline lived on one machine (mine).
-Ableton lived on another (the composers’).
-The visuals were running on another computer in TouchDesigner and Resolume.
+On top of that, several computers were involved.
+The QTM-to-TouchDesigner pipeline lived on my machine.
+Ableton lived on the composers’.
+The visuals ran on a third in TouchDesigner and Resolume.
 Everything had to agree about what each instrument’s data meant.

 Make it as easy as possible for the artists to do art.
 They shouldn’t have to write Python.
 They shouldn’t have to debug OSC addresses.
 They should be able to say “I want velocity of the drumsticks to control the hi-hat filter” and have that be a two-minute wiring job, not a two-day engineering problem.